sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 Reserved Fields
 {% endanchor %}

 Your account comes preloaded with reserved fields that cannot be removed.
-With the exception of first_name, last_name, and email, these fields are auto-populated based by SendGrid.
+With the exception of first_name, last_name, and email, these fields are auto-populated by SendGrid.

 Here is a short list of the Reserved Custom Fields: